Zekke-e/FakeGlucoseReadings/README.md

 Fake glucose readings application is a very (very very) simple clone of the application we are currently working on.

+As of today, the application consists of the following views:
+- Home screen -> Shows the glucose values read by the sensor.

+- Sensor management screen -> Shows whether the sensor is connected to the app.
+In addition to this, it allows you to go to the add new sensor view or delete the currently connected sensor.

+- Add sensor screen -> Allows you to connect the sensor to the application.
+To do this, you need to perform the long press on the image.

+- Sensor simulator screen -> Allows you to simulate the values read by the sensor in the range 20-200.
+You need to be connected to the sensor to use the simulator.

 However, the project is not yet finished, it is missing a few things:

 - At startup the user is forced to view a blank white screen, which looks very bad.
 Therefore, implement ```Splash Screen```.